 It Isn’t Personal

-If this is your dog, rest assured he isn’t trying to get back at you for coming home late from work, nor is he plotting to become master of the household through domination.
+If this is your dog, rest assured they aren’t trying to get back at you for coming home late from work, nor are they plotting to become master of the household through domination.

 Raiding the garbage can Opportunism, boredom

 Stealing things and running off Wanting to play–getting attention

 Charging through the door Getting outside now, now, now

 Think about your dog’s breed (mix), age, energy level, and personality.
 If they had a job what would it involve?
 Lots of people, other dogs, the couch, playing with toys, solving puzzles, searching for things?

 Once you have figured out your dog’s motivation, what can you do?